digidotcom/python-suitcase/docs/examples.rst

 --------------------------------

 The following example shows an example of a protocol on TCP which has a length field and a payload of ``length`` bytes.
-With suitcase, we only need to declare the basic structure of the message and we get a packer and a stream protocol handler out of the library with very little effort.
+With Suitcase, we only need to declare the basic structure of the message and we get a packer and a stream protocol handler out of the library with very little effort.